 Corbion applies the 3-lines-of-defense model for internal controls.
 The first line (line management) is responsible for the operational effectiveness of the internal control framework.
 The second line coordinates, advises, and monitors line management regarding their responsibilities for internal control.
-The third line is internal audit independently reviewing the control framework.
+The third line is represented by the internal audit department which is independently reviewing the control framework.

-Our internal control framework is not limited to the elements outlined below as these are a summary of controls implemented at local and corporate levels.
-We apply several control elements of which the effectiveness is self-assessed or monitored by the second and third lines of defense.
+Our internal control framework is not limited to the elements outlined below as these are a summary of the controls implemented at local and corporate levels.
+We apply several control elements, of which the effectiveness is self-assessed or monitored by the second and third lines of defense.

 Business control framework

 Business controls cover a broad range of policies, procedures, systems, and other measures.
 They provide reasonable assurance on the effectiveness and efficiency of our operational processes and ensure the output is as expected to support the realization of the company strategy and objectives.
 On entity level, important elements of the framework are the business planning process and management review.

 In addition, the business controls ensure the reliability of non-financial information.
 Providing non-financial information to our stakeholders becomes increasingly important, most notably on Sustainability.
 The control framework over non-financial information is still less mature than the framework over financial reporting and therefore limited assurance is given by KPMG.
 Corbion is closely monitoring the outside developments in sustainability reporting standard setting and in conjunction with these developments improving the control framework over sustainability reporting.

 Based on Corbion’s strategy and plans, targets are set for the annual budget.
 After determining these budgets, the targets are rolled out to the responsibility areas (business units, operations, etc.) within Corbion.